michaelkargl/portfolio/README.md

     }
 ```

-together with the development server.

-> Note: With the local setup, there isn't any login necessary but sometimes
-> something goes wrong and you land on a login page.
-Sometimes a simple page reload
-> work, othertimes you might have to re-run.
-Safest way is to run the cms separately.
+Since queries are evaluated at design time you might have to restart
+the dev server to have all the types built for good developing.

 ## Deploy